12 Top-Rated Beaches in the Dominican Republic

 We may earn a commission from affiliate links ()

 The Dominican Republic has some of the most beautiful beaches in the Caribbean.
-Whether you are looking for a beach where you can relax at an all-inclusive resort, a secluded and undeveloped stretch of sand to get away from people and civilization, or something in between, the Dominican Republic has it.
+Whether you are looking for a beach to relax at an all-inclusive resort, a secluded and undeveloped stretch of sand to get away from people and civilization, or something in between, the Dominican Republic has it.

 Located on the Samana Peninsula, Playa Rincon is most typically reached by a 30-minute boat ride from the town of Las Galeras, or by a 30-minute drive.
 The road is paved and in good condition almost the entire way, but near the beach it is dirt and potholed but passable with a regular vehicle.

 On the Amber Coast, Playa Dorada is Puerto Plata's primary resort beach.
-This stretch of golden sand extends along the coast, east of Puerto Plata.
+This stretch of golden sand extends along the coast, east of the city.
 The stunning mountain scenery; palm-lined beach; and clean, clear turquoise waters are exactly what draw tourists to this destination.

-While Playa Rincon, near the town of Las Galeras, is frequently mentioned as one of the top beaches in the Dominican Republic, the beautiful beach that lines the waterfront of Las Galeras itself is equally stunning but much less promoted.
-Beyond the main beach, you can easily walk 15 minutes or less in either direction from here to find more incredible beaches and your own tranquil piece of waterfront to lay out your towel or rent a beach chair.
+While Playa Rincon, near the town of Las Galeras, is frequently mentioned as one of the top beaches in the Dominican Republic, the beautiful beach that lines the waterfront of Las Galeras itself is equally stunning.
+Beyond the main beach, you can easily walk 15 minutes or less in either direction to find more incredible beaches and your own tranquil piece of waterfront to lay out your towel or rent a beach chair.

 The entire beachfront area of Las Galeras is graced by huge coconut palms, and the shallow beaches radiate a range of turquoise, green, and blue shades that are unparalleled along the entire north coast of the island.
 Add to this the charming little town of Las Galeras, and this is truly one of the Dominican's undiscovered treasures.